Designomics: from the Latin designare “mark out, devise,” and Greek nomos “managing.”

 Where this evidence ultimately leads . . . is up to you to decide!

-It was intended to prove to would-be aliens potentially listening (or rather, watching) somewhere in deep space, that it was designed and transmitted by an intelligent race of beings, that it originated from an intelligent source.
+Along with some other shapes, it was intended to prove to would-be aliens potentially listening (or rather, watching) somewhere in deep space, that it was designed and transmitted by an intelligent race of beings, that it originated from an intelligent source.

 Would you agree this qualifies as intentional order and arrangement?